Are There BPS Dyons in The Generalized $SU(2)$ Yang-Mills-Higgs Model?: Introduction

-Obtaining the Bogomolny's equations of a model is important in particular to study the topological stability of its solitons solutions.
-There have been some methods developed in this directions which are the first-order formalism~\cite{Bazeia:2005tj,Bazeia:2007df}, FOEL (First-Order-Euler-Lagrange) formalism by using the concept of strong necessary conditions~\cite{Sokalski:2001wk,Adam:2016ipc}, the {\it On-Shell} method~\cite{Atmaja:2014fha,Atmaja:2015lia}, and the BPS Lagrangian method~\cite{Atmaja:2015umo,Atmaja:2018ddi}.
-For the generalized $SU(2)$ Yang-Mills-Higgs model considered in this article, the first-order formalism has been used to derive the generalized Bogomolny's equations for monopoles in which the solutions are called generalized BPS monopoles~\cite{Casana:2012un}.
-These Bogomolny's equations exist only if a relation between scalar fields-dependent couplings between kinetic terms of gauge fields and of scalar fields is satisfied.
-On the other hand, the BPS Lagrangian method has been used to rederive the Bogomolny's equations for monopoles and to derive the Bogomolny's equations for dyons, which exist only if a more general relation between the scalar fields-dependent couplings is satisfied~\cite{Atmaja:2018cod}.
-However, all those derivations rely on a particular hedgehog ansatz, namely 't Hooft-Polyakov ansatz and Julia-Zee ansatz respectively for monopoles and dyons.
-It may then necessary to find the Bogomolny's equations for monopoles and dyons in general coordinate system, namely without a priori taking any ansatz, in order to study other possible soliton solutions.
+In this article we would like to study about BPS dyons in the generalized $SU(2)$ Yang-Mills model.
+In the generalized $SU(2)$ Yang-Mills-Higgs model the dynamics of overall system may differ from its corresponding canonical model, which are explicitly shown in the generalized Bogomolny's equations for BPS monopoles and for dyons.
+The first-order formalism has been used to derive the generalized Bogomolny's equations for BPS monopoles in which the solutions are called generalized BPS monopoles~\cite{Casana:2012un}.
+These Bogomolny's equations exist only if the scalar fields-dependent couplings are related to each other by an equation.
+On the other hand, the BPS Lagrangian method has been used to rederive the Bogomolny's equations for BPS monopoles and it also managed to obtain the Bogomolny's equations for BPS dyons, which exist only if the scalar fields-dependent couplings are related to each other by a more general equation~\cite{Atmaja:2018cod}.
+However, all those derivations rely on a particular hedgehog ansatz namely 't Hooft-Polyakov and Julia-Zee ansatze for monopoles and dyons respectively.
+It is then necessary to find the generalized Bogomolny's equations for BPS monopoles and dyons in general coordinate system that are independent of any ansatz in order to study other possible soliton solutions and configurations.
+We also would like to verify if the relations between scalar fields-dependent couplings for BPS monopoles and dyons, derived in~\cite{Atmaja:2018cod} for the Julia-Zee ansatz, are still hold in the general coordinate system for any ansatz.
+Nevertheless the existence of these Bogomolny's equations in general coordinate system are inevitable for extending the corresponding model to its supersymmetric version.